Voyage of the Brooklyn Saints: The Mormon Battalion

 The Brooklyn pioneers' history is interwoven with the story of veterans from the U.S. Army of the West's Mormon Battalion.
-They re-built San Francisco together after city-wide fires, attended church together, married one another, and migrated to the Great Salt Lake Valley together over a road built by the Mormon Battalion veterans.
+They rebuilt San Francisco together after city-wide fires, attended church together, married one another, and migrated to the Salt Lake Valley together over a road built by the Mormon Battalion veterans.
 When President Polk sent General Stephen Watts Kearny with the Army of the West to take California, Kearny was ordered to enlist 500 Latter-day Saint refugees directly from their wagon trains in order to form the Mormon Battalion.
 They served as road and bridge builders to create a wagon road across the southwest.
 Unsure if the recruitment offer was intended as a test of allegiance to the United States or as a ploy to make the scattered Latter-day Saints more vulnerable to attack along the trail, many men were reluctant to leave their families in exposed wagons on the plains.
-Given assurances of a legitimate offer and various concessions, enough men enlisted to form the Mormon Battalion – the only U.S. military unit ever formed exclusively on the basis of religion.
+Given assurances of a legitimate offer and various concessions, enough men enlisted to form the Mormon Battalion—the only U.S. military unit ever formed exclusively on the basis of religion.
 The Mormon Battalion served for one year and were discharged in southern California.
 Most quickly headed for the northern Sierra crossing through Donner Pass to rejoin their families, who were believed to be in Utah or at Winter Quarters.